 The length of a pregnancy is usually measured by the number of days that have passed since the first day of the woman's last menstrual period (abbreviated as LMP).
 Medical abortions can be performed as early as a pregnancy can be confirmed.
 In fact, the shorter the time that a woman has been pregnant, the better the medications will work.
 Because they do not work as well later in pregnancy, medical abortion is often not an option after nine weeks (or 63 days) LMP.
 After that, surgical abortion may be the safest and best option.

 Methotrexate and Mifepristone work in different ways, and so they will have slightly different effects on a woman's body.
-A clinician can help a woman decide whether medically induced abortion is the right option for her, and which of the two drugs she should use.
+One of our gynecologists can help a woman decide whether medically induced abortion is the right option for her, and which of the two drugs she should use.

-Medical abortion can take anywhere from 3 days to 3-4 weeks, and requires a minimum of two visits to the clinic or medical office.
+Medical abortion can take anywhere from 3 days to 4 weeks, and requires a minimum of two visits to the abortion clinic or medical office.